dabamos/openadms-server/examples/clients/js/README.md

-# OpenADMS Server API JavaScript Test
+# OpenADMS Server API Access from JavaScript

-Basic example that uses [jQuery](https://www.jquery.com/) and [Papa Parse](https://www.papaparse.com/) to query observations from an OpenADMS Server instance, then displays the fetched data inside a table.
+Basic example that uses [jQuery](https://www.jquery.com/) and [Papa Parse](https://www.papaparse.com/) to query observations from an OpenADMS Server instance, then displays the fetched CSV data inside a table.

-Open file `index.html` in a web browser.
+Simply open `index.html` in a web browser.